benfrankel/pyri_state/README.md

 # Flexible game states

 `pyri_state` is a flexible alternative to `bevy_state`.
-In `pyri_state`, states are simple double-buffered resources with a fixed flush point and some tooling around change detection and system ordering.
+In `pyri_state`, states are double-buffered resources with a fixed flush point and some tooling around change detection and system ordering.

 # Showcase